Cheezhy/ecommerce-qa-automation-python/README.md

 # Ecommerce QA Automation Project

 This is an end-to-end automation testing project built for [automationexercise.com](https://automationexercise.com), a mock e-commerce website used for QA practice and UI validation.
-This project was created as part of my hands-on experience with Selenium, Pytest, and GitHub.

-The goal is to simulate real-world QA testing tasks using Python-based tools and frameworks.
+The project simulates real-world QA testing using Selenium, Pytest, and GitHub Actions.

 ---

 ## 🚀 Tech Stack

-- Python 3.10+
+- Python 3.12
 - Selenium WebDriver
 - Pytest
-- Allure Reports (optional)
 - Git + GitHub
+- GitHub Actions (CI/CD)

 ---